sd2020spring/DepthProject-regan-jason/index.md

 ## <strong>How The Game Was Made</strong>

-### When we decided to create a game using python, we decided on using the framework pygame to set our foundation.
-From there we used pygame's numerous tools (as well as lots of pictures of doges from the internet) to create the classroom environment and the classmates.
+When we decided to create a game using python, we decided on using a set of modules called pygame to set our foundation. <br>

 ## <strong>Download the game</strong>